But first what about the terms Operating systems, Apps, applications, programmes

 In these Social distancing times - many people are using video chat tools to stay in touch with friends, family and groups.

-Probably the best known app of this type is "FaceTime" for the Apple Platform, Apple being very early to spot the wide social impact of this technology.
+for the Apple Platform, Apple being very early to spot the wide social impact of this technology.

-If you are not in the Apple World - the same functionality is available over Microsoft's Skype (included with your Microsoft account) and also a range of independent tools like "Zoom", "Go to Meeting" and many more.
+(included with your Microsoft account) and also a range of independent tools like "Zoom", "Go to Meeting" and many more.
 Zoom has become massively popular in recent months though the rapid expansion has created some concerns over the platform's security.

 Most of these platforms have free options and can be accessed from a range of platforms - but importantly all call participants need to be on the same platform so talk with the people you will want to videoconference with to agree the best options for you.